-9.1 We work in partnership with Unifrog and freelance Careers Advisers in the delivery of some aspects of our CEIAG and WRL programmes: -

-- 9.1.1 Unifrog provides a careers and higher education information and research platform.
-We also use their careers tests in our PSHE careers programme.
-In addition, Unifrog provide training, advice and resources for teachers. - 9.1.2 Freelance Careers Advisers sees the whole of the 5th Year at the beginning of the autumn term to support pupils making their post-16 choices.
+- 9.1 We work in partnership with Unifrog and freelance Careers Advisers in the delivery of some aspects of our CEIAG and WRL programmes: - - 9.1.1 Unifrog provides a careers and higher education information and research platform.
+We also use their quizzes and search tools in our PSHE programme.
+In addition, Unifrog provide training, advice and resources for teachers plus online conferences and work experience for pupils. - 9.1.2 Freelance Careers Advisers see the whole of the 5th Year at the beginning of the autumn term to support pupils making their post-16 choices.